Code-4-Community/jpal-backend/README.md

 Runs all e2e tests, requires a running DB.

-### `npm run seed:run`
+### `npm run seed`

-Runs the seed files so that you have data in your database for development!
-Only needs to be run once.
+Runs the seed files in the correct order so that you have data in your database for development!

+## `npm run seed:run -- -s <specific seeder class>`

+Runs a specific seed file.

 ### `npm run migration`